 Within 24 hours

-Serum separator tube or plasma separator tube.
-Also acceptable: Plain red, green (lithium heparin), lavender, or pink (K2EDTA).
+Serum separator tube.
+Also acceptable: Green (lithium heparin), Lavender (K2EDTA), or Pink (K2EDTA).

 Allow specimen to clot completely at room temperature.
 Separate serum or plasma from cells ASAP or within 2 hours of collection.
 Transfer 1 mL serum or plasma to an ARUP Standard Transport Tube.
 (Min: 0.5 mL)